oracle-livelabs/goldengate/ggma-topologies/initial-setup/initial-setup.md

 ## Introduction
 The livelab environment set up includes the following:

-* A single database (free edition) with 2 PDBs.
+* A single database (free edition) with 3 PDBs.
 * One Oracle GoldenGate installation setup.
-* The Service Manager manages two deployments: North and South.
+* The Service Manager manages  deployments: North and South.
 * All services, including database, database listener, and Oracle GoldenGate instances, which start when you start the LiveLab environment and run the given scripts.
 * Scripts to set up complete data replication using cURL commands.
 * Scripts to set up complete data replication using OBEY commands.